FireStarW/sweetHud/README.txt

 V09_7 (April 21 2015) - Modified chat position, modified server intro stuff to include "click anywhere to continue", Tweaked fonts in winpanels

-V09_75 () - more modifications to server intro stuff, optimized menu buttons, changed the control point progress meter and added a new override for it
+V09_75 (April 27 2015) - more modifications to server intro stuff, optimized menu buttons, changed the control point progress meter and added a new override for it

+V09_76 (May 8 2015) -server intro zpos fixes, scoreboard fix